-If the representation is rejected and the appellant wishes to contest the decision, they can make an appeal to an independent adjudicator, whose decision is final and binding for all parties.
+If the representation is rejected and the appellant wishes to contest the decision, they can make an appeal to the Traffic Penalty Tribunal which employs independent adjudicators, whose decision is final and binding for all parties.

 All appeals and representations are considered by qualified staff employed by SMBC.